Hot and Cold describe the nature of a pattern, and their associated symptoms depend on whether they are combined with a Excess or Deficient condition.

 For example, it is perfectly possible for someone to have a condition of Damp Heat in the Bladder and Cold in the Spleen.
 This is simply a combination of Hot and Cold signs in two different Organs, and does not fall under the category of False Heat and True Cold or vice versa.

 In cases of False Heat and False Cold, tongue diagnosis shows its most useful aspect as the tongue-body colour nearly always reflects the true condition.
 If the tongue-body color is Red it indicates Heat, if it is Pale it indicates Cold.

 In some cases there is Heat above (as Heat tends to rise) and Cold below.
 The manifestations of this situation might be thirst, irritability, sour regurgitation, bitter taste, mouth ulcers (manifestations of Heat above), loose stools, stomach rumbles and profuse pale urine (manifestations of Cold below).

 The symptoms and signs would include a fever with aversion to cold, no sweating, a headache and stiff neck, aches throughout the body (manifestations of exterior Cold), irritability and thirst (manifestations of interior Heat).

-This situation simply occurs when a person with a Cold condition is attacked by exterior Wind-Heat.
-There will therefore be some symptoms of exterior invasion of Wind-Heat (such as a fever with aversion to cold, a sore throat, thirst, a headache and a Floating-Rapid pulse) and some symptoms of interior Cold (such as loose stools, chilliness and profuse pale urine).
+This situation simply occurs when a person with a Interior Cold condition is attacked by Exterior Wind Heat evil.
+There will therefore be some symptoms of Exterior invasion of Wind-Heat (such as a fever with aversion to cold, a sore throat, thirst, a headache and a Floating-Rapid pulse) and some symptoms of Interior Cold (such as loose stools, chilliness and profuse pale urine).